• Welcome to the Fantasy Writing Forums. Register Now to join us!

 3) First Five Pages - I liked this book a lot when I was just starting.
 I think I have another by Mr. Lukeman, but I dont remember the title.

-4) Elements of Style - Mentioned above.
-I have this one.
-There are many style guides, but I am old school.
+4) Elements of Style - There are many style guides, but I am old school.
 I defer to this when there is a question.

 5) Art of Styling Sentences - I think it is this one.
 Another short and to the point (Notice a theme?)